cla-cif/movie-DB-2000s/README.md

 - [pyfiglet 0.8.post1](https://pypi.org/project/pyfiglet/)
 - [pycodestyle 2.8.0](https://pypi.org/project/pycodestyle/)
 --
-- The dataset is a [Google Sheet](https://www.google.com/sheets/about/) file
+- The dataset is a [Google Sheet](https://www.google.com/sheets/about/) file.
+A copy of the dataset is [available](https://github.com/cla-cif/movie-DB-2000s/blob/main/movie-DB-2000s.xlsx) in this repository.

 ## Deployment
-The project is coded and hosted on GitHub and deployed with Heroku.
+The project is coded and hosted on GitHub and deployed with [Heroku](https://www.heroku.com/).

 ### Creating the Heroku app
 The steps needed to deploy this projects are as follows: